Rosalinda (given name)

 Rosalinda or Roselinda is a female given name of Old German origin, and is also thought to be a name of Spanish origin.
-It is also a combination of the name Linda and Rosa, the Spanish form of Rose.
-With Linda meaning beautiful in Spanish and Rosa meaning rose, the name might just mean Beautiful Rose.
+It is both a combination of the name Linda and Rosa, the Spanish form of Rose, and a name from which the diminutive Linda arose.
+In Old German, the name meant horse serpent.
+With Linda meaning beautiful in Spanish and Rosa meaning rose, the name could be taken to mean Beautiful Rose.

 People with the given name Rosalinda include: